How to Wash a Sleeping Bag

 Read the Care Label

-All sleeping bags are required by law to have a care label with cleaning instructions that should be followed.
-If the tag is missing, these instructions are safe for all sleeping bags filled with synthetic fiberfill.
+All sleeping bags are required by law to have a care label with cleaning instructions.
+Follow the instructions.
+If the tag is missing, the following steps are safe for all sleeping bags filled with synthetic fiberfill.

 Treat Visible Stains